Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 For the associated particle $\pt$ range of $1<\pta<2$~\gev\ shown in Fig.~\ref{fig:ampl_phis}, the $\pi$-region amplitude is slightly smaller than the ridge amplitude for $3<\ptt<4$~\gev.
-For lower $\pta$, the $\pi$-region amplitude is generally larger than the ridge amplitude.
 For the higher trigger $\pt$ range of $4<\ptt<6$~\gev, there appears an excess of particles in the away-side $\pi$-region over those in the near-side ridge for all $\pta$ bins.
 The excess appears to be insensitive to $\phis$.
 Experimentally, it is interesting to examine the $\pt$ dependence of this excess by taking the difference between the away-side $\pi$-region and the near-side ridge.
 This difference is rather robust because all the systematic uncertainties cancel.
-The difference (excess of particles in the away-side $\pi$-region over the near-side ridge) is shown as diamonds in Fig.~\ref{fig:ampl_pt}.
-It is remarkable to note that the $\pt$ spectra of those excess particles are rather similar between in-plane and out-of-plane in terms of their inverse slopes.
-Direct comparison is made in the lower panels where the excess particle spectra in the upper panels are superimposed in the corresponding lower panel as dotted lines.
-The agreement is excellent for the trigger particle $4<\ptt<6$~\gev\ range while the statistics are insufficient at large $\pta$ for the lower trigger $\ptt$ range.
-We found the agreement persists in each individual $\phis$ slice.
+The difference (excess of particles in the away-side $\pi$-region over the near-side ridge) for the trigger particle $4<\ptt<6$~\gev\ range is shown as diamonds in Fig.~\ref{fig:ampl_pt}(b,d).
+It is remarkable to note that the $\pt$ spectra of those excess particles are rather similar for in-plane and out-of-plane in terms of their inverse slopes.
+Direct comparison is made in the lower panels, where the excess particle spectra in the upper panels are superimposed in the corresponding lower panel as dotted lines.
+The agreement is excellent.
 Those excess particles have rather soft $\pt$'s, similar to the inclusive charged hadrons.
-This is already evident from the ridge and $\pi$-region spectra; the away-side $\pi$-region spectra are softer than the ridge spectra.
-If the ridge is generated by fluctuating color flux tubes and is back-to-back~\cite{Dumitru,Dusling,Gavin,Takahashi}, then the excess particles in the away-side $\pi$-region must come from other physics mechanisms.
+This is already evident from the ridge and $\pi$-region spectra--the away-side $\pi$-region spectra are softer than the ridge spectra.
+If the ridge is generated by fluctuating color flux tubes and is back-to-back~\cite{Dumitru:2008wn,Dusling:2009ar,Gavin:2008ev,Takahashi:2009na}, then the excess particles in the away-side $\pi$-region must come from other physics mechanisms.
 One such mechanism is punch-through jets.
 However, it is counterintuitive to have a much softer spectrum for punch-through jet-like particles, as well as the agreement between in-plane and out-of-plane directions.
 Another mechanism is statistical global momentum conservation to balance the extra momentum carried by the ridge particles (because they are harder than the particles in the $\pi$-region).
-However, one may expect a somewhat harder spectrum for the recoil from statistical global momentum conservation than the inclusive spectrum~\cite{Borghini}.
+However, one may expect a somewhat harder spectrum for the recoil from statistical global momentum conservation than the inclusive spectrum~\cite{Borghini:2006yk}.